HearthSim/hearthsim.info/_posts/2015-08-28-The-Grand-Tournament-Card-Pack-Opening.md

 published: false
 ---

 The stats are in!
 A huge thank you to everybody who contributed.
-We have received almost 300 submissions with a total of **15298 card packs**!
+We have received almost 300 submissions with a total of **15432 card packs**!
-Of those card packs, 323 were non-TGT card packs and have been ignored for the purposes of this study.

 The largest card pack purchase was of **1290 packs**.
 It took 3 hours and 4 minutes to open that many packs.

+In total, the card packs accounted for **_ dust**.

+Nobody got a golden [Mistcaller](http://hearthstone.gamepedia.com/The_Mistcaller).

+### Best pack

+The best pack was obtained by Rog, who purchased 89 card packs.
+It contained:
+ * Golden Acidmaw (Legendary)
+ * Golden Dreadsteed (Epic)
+ * Golden Dragonhawk Rider (Common)
+ * Bear Trap (Common)
+ * Tuskarr Totemic (Common)

+Total worth: **2060 dust**.
+There were only three packs submitted with a worth of over 2000 dust.

 ### Rarity distribution